hapostgres/pg_auto_failover/docs/ref/pg_autoctl_drop_node.rst

   By default the ``pg_autoctl drop monitor`` commands does not remove the Postgres database for the monitor.
 When using ``--destroy``, the Postgres installation is also deleted.

+--force

+  By default a node is expected to reach the assigned state DROPPED when it is removed from the monitor, and has the opportunity to implement clean-up actions.
+When the target node to remove is not available anymore, it is possible to use the option ``--force`` to immediately remove the node from the monitor.

 Examples
 --------